kirkshoop/async_scope/async-resource.md

 Introduction
 ============

-This paper describes concepts that would be used to create and cleanup an object within an *async-scope* that will contain all *async-function*s composed into that *async-scope*.
+This paper describes concepts that would be used to create and cleanup an object within an *async-function* that will contain all *async-function*s composed into that *async-function*.
 These *async-function*s have access to a non-owning handle to the *async-resource* that is safe to use.
 These *async-function*s can be running on any execution context.
 An *async-resource* object has only one concern, which is to open before any nested *async-function*s start and to close after any nested *async-function* complete.
-In order to be useful within other asynchronous scopes, the object must not have any blocking functions.
+In order to be useful within other *async-function*s, the object must not have any blocking functions.

 An *async-resource* can be thought of as an async-RAII object.